eCommerce: Revenue Analysis

 Amazon.com Is the Best-Selling Domain

 Amazon’s online net sales across all of its domains account for the largest share of revenue, so they are worth breaking down.
-The top 10 Amazon domains by eCommerce net sales are shown below:
+The top 10 Amazon domains by eCommerce net sales are as follows:

 Amazon.com is the domain with the highest net sales, dwarfing the others with 2023 revenues of US$138.9 billion.
 The other markets generate only a fraction of this figure, with amazon.de in second place, approaching US$19 billion in online net sales.